mariamnaqvi/classification-exercises/README.md

 # classification-exercises
-This repo will hold my exercises and their solutions from the classification module
+This repo will hold my exercises from the classification module